Harry Johnston: Legacy

-Harry Johnston is commemorated in the scientific names of the okapi, Okapia johnstoni and of two species of African lizards, Trioceros johnstoni and Latastia johnstoni.
+Harry Johnston is commemorated in the scientific names of the okapi, Okapia johnstoni, and of two species of African lizards, Trioceros johnstoni and Latastia johnstonii.

 The falls at Mambidima on the Luapula River were named Johnston Falls by the British in his honour.

 Sir Harry Johnston Primary school in Zomba, Malawi is also named after him.

 Prominent Bengali author Bibhutibhushan Bandyopadhyay mentioned the influence of Sir H. H. Johnston's works, one of many, in helping him portray scenes convincingly in his famous Bengali adventure novel Chander Pahar.